algosup/2024-2025-project-4-web-fpga-team-2/Document/Functional/functionalSpecification.md

 The project include:
 - Webpage with a front end.
 - Load the .v and .sdf file and output the blueprint of the fpga.
+- The blueprint could be animated or a schema and have timelapse between each components.
 - The blueprint could be download or share as a .png file.

 #### 1.2.2 Out of Scope
 The project exclude:
 - An actual back end of the webpage.
-- The implementation of the .v and .sdf files directly from the webpage.
+- The implementation of the .v and .sdf files directly from the webpage like an IDE.

 ### 1.3 Definitions, Acronyms, and Abbreviations